-Key information - for definitions and notes see Department for Education school number 878 - 3115 What kind of school is this?
-Academy Does this school have a religious character?
-Church of England, Diocese of Exeter Who is the Admissions authority?
-Link Academy Trust Age range of children in this school: 4-11 (2-11 including Early Years provision) Published Admission Number (PAN): Reception intake 15 Catchment area?
-Yes School Supplementary Information Form (SIF)?
-Yes - if seeking priority for exceptional need Usual birthdate range for Reception children: 1 September 2015 to 31 August 2016 Our children have priority for admission for: Coombeshead Academy and Newton Abbot College Do we ask children to wear a uniform?
-Yes Applications When can parents apply for admission to Reception?
-15 November 2019 to 15 January 2020 How can parents apply for admission to Reception? online at devon.cc/admissionsonline or using a paper form at devon.cc/admissions or from the school office When will places be offered for Reception?
-16 April 2020 When should appeals for admissions to Reception be submitted?
-15 May 2020 When can applications for In-year admission be from 1 September 2020 for Reception; made? from 1 June 2020 for Years 1 to Year 6.
-Policy version Consultation period 1 November 2018 and 4 January 2019 Policy was determined on 11 February 2019 Contact for the admissions authority Nicky Dunford, CEO Amendments - Oversubscription criteria Plan (EHCP) names this school will be admitted.
-Oversubscription criteria (to be used only if we need to prioritise applications - see notes below): viously looked after but immediately after being looke after became subject to adoption, a child arrang their exceptional medical or social needs or those of their parents. nin the catchment area set out in the map below, wh are siblings of pupils on roll at this school. in the catchment area set out in the map below, whi 4.
-Priority will next be given to other children living n within the catchment area 5.
-Priority will next be given to children living out side the catchment area, who are siblings of pupils o ers of staff who have been employed at this school fo t two years to fill a vacancy for which there was a skill shortage.
+Key information - for definitions a and notes see e Appendix A Department for Education school number er 878 - 3115 What kind of school is this?
+Academy Does this school have a religious character cter?
+No Who is the Admissions authority?
+Link Academy Trust Age range of children in this school: 4-11; there is also Early Years provision from 2 Published Admission Number (PAN): Reception intake 15 Catchment area?
+Yes School Supplementary Information Form ו (SIF)?
+Yes - if seeking priority for exceptional need Usual birthdate range for Reception child 1 September 2015 to 31 August 2016 Our children have priority for admission Coombeshead Academy and Newton Abbot College 1 Do we ask children to wear a uniform?
+Yes Applications When can parents apply for admission to o Reception?
+15 November 2019 to 15 January 2020 2 How can parents apply for admission to online at devon.cc/admissionsonline or using a paper - form at devon.cc/admissions or from the school office When will places be offered for Reception 16 April 2020 When should appeals for admissions to Reception be submitted?
+15 May 2020 When can applications for In-year admis sion be from 1 September 2020 for Reception; made? from 1 June 2020 for Years 1 to Year 6.
+Policy version Consultation period 2018 and 4 January 2019 Policy was determined on 11 February 2 Contact for the admissions authority Amendments Reference in the glossary to limitations on considering applications f outside England was deleted in December 2020 to reflect Department Education Guidance. nd was deleted in December 2020 to reflect Department for Oversubscription criteria ealth and Care Plan (EHCP) names this school will be admitted. prioritise applications - see notes below): 1.
+Looked after children and children after became subject to adoption, n who were pre a child arrang eviously looked after but immediately after being looked gements order, or special guardianship order.
+Their exceptional medical or social needs or those of nin the catchment area set out in the map below, 4 who 4.
+Priority will next be given to other [·] children living g within the catchment area. side the catchment area, who are siblings of pupils on 6.
+Priority will next be given to child ers of staff who have been employed at this school for t two years to fill a vacancy for which there was a skills Tie breaker - to prioritise applications in the same over subscription criterion, we will use: a) straight-line distance from home to school and, b) where distances are equal (within a metre) we will use an electronic list randomiser.